RS-Coop/Applied-Deep-Learning-1/final-project/README.md

 ## Structure

+Some of the files and structure are quite self-explanatory, so I will only include the most important one.

 - core: All of the network code
 	- data: Datasets and associated loading functionality, note that the datasets are not provided here
 	- modules: Required pieces of e3d from the MIT Han Lab
 	- sparse\_rnn.py: Custom rnn modules with sparse functionality

-The rest of the files here should be pretty self-explanatory.

 - testing: This folder contains a few notebooks that consist of my testing random stuff out.
 There isn't much structure there so be warned.